Laughing in Fear’s Face: Funny Horror Movies for Halloween

 Comedy and horror are two things that don’t seem to naturally fit together, but some crafty filmmakers have been able to blend the two genres into something that is better than its individual parts.
 Merging fright and delight, horror comedies give audiences the best of both worlds.

 From the early days of film to the present day, the two genres have frequently crossed streams.
 Sometimes silly, other times satirical, these types of movies have been fan favorites for years.
-Here are some great films to keep you smiling while the ghouls wander around this Halloween:
+Here are some great films to keep you smiling while the ghouls wander around this Halloween.

 Abbott and Costello Meet Frankenstein

-What’s scarier that crossing paths with Frankenstein?
+What’s scarier than crossing paths with Frankenstein?
 Crossing paths with Frankenstein, Dracula, and the Wolfman, too!
 Decades before Van Helsing tackled these famous monsters in his 2004 film, Abbott and Costello were the first line of defense against these creatures of the night.
 Two baggage clerks who unwittingly find themselves on the wrong end of a haunted delivery, Abbott and Costello have some hilarious old school scares as they try to keep their jobs.

 The pair play off of each other perfectly as they try to avoid falling prey to vampires, werewolves, and the undead.
 Entered into the National Film Registry in 2001 and topping several respected best-of lists, Abbott and Costello Meet Frankenstein is a great pick for anyone who wants to laugh along with a timeless comedy duo as they encounter classic movie monsters.